Sphereon-Opensource/OID4VC/packages/client/README.md

 ## Acquiring the Access Token

-Now you will need to get an access token from the oAuth2 Authorization Server (AS), using some values from the `IssuanceInitiationRequest` payload.
+Now you will need to get an access token from the oAuth2 Authorization Server (AS), using some values from the `IssuanceInitiationRequestPayloadV9` payload.
-For now you can use the issuer hostname for the AS, as there is no way to know the AS from the Issuance Initiation for known until the following [OpenID Ticket](https://bitbucket.org/openid/connect/issues/1632/issuer-metadata-clarification-needed) is resolved.
+For now, you can use the issuer hostname for the AS, as there is no way to know the AS from the Issuance Initiation for known until the following [OpenID Ticket](https://bitbucket.org/openid/connect/issues/1632/issuer-metadata-clarification-needed) is resolved.
 So the token endpoint would become https://<issuer-hostname>/token.